MarioReid/Reconstruct-Text-Fragments/README.md

     `git clone git@github.com:MarioReid/Reconstruct-Text-Fragments.git`

 2.  `run application in your local host`

+### Usage

+As a user, I want an application that allows me to take fragments and run to form a complete sentence.

 ### Contributing

 The following individual contributed to the success of this application.
 You can view their Github profiles by clicking on their name: